arthur-user/Socket-Chat-API/readme.md

-## Once the servers are running, the chat app can be accessed through the Vibe URL.
+## Once the servers are running, the chat app can be accessed through the Vite URL.
 Swagger documentation is available at:

 http://localhost:5000/api-docs